 - Biological and chemical sensors

-You'll have opportunities to apply your knowledge outside the classroom.
-In addition to internships and research projects, you can participate in programs such as:
+You'll have many opportunities to apply your knowledge outside the classroom, including:

 We can't wait to show you everything NIU has to offer.
 Take the next step today.